sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 When completed, check AccountsData container in Azure Cosmos DB to see if the transaction was successful.

-To start again, trying changing the hardcoded thread id (or delete the chat entry in the Chat container in Cosmos DB), and restart the program.
+To start again, try changing the hardcoded thread id (or delete the chat entry in the Chat container in Cosmos DB), and restart the program.
 Try asking about banking offers to invoke a vector search:

 ```shell
 Welcome to the single-agent banking assistant.